Vlad-Lab319/lhl-final/README.md

 Deliverable: User stories document
 ```

-### **As a user I can :**
+## **As a user I can :**

 - Register an account
 - Login with an exisiting account
+- Search for public rooms to join
+- Chat with other users in that rooms channels
+- See persistent message history in a chatroom, updated in realtime
-- Create or join chatrooms
+- Edit or delete my own messages
+- Search for other users (by username?email?)
+- Leave a chatroom and have the option of having my messages deleted
 - Start a private conversation with other users
 - Host a video call within a room or private message
 - Join ongoing video calls (with permission)
 - As a non registered user, I can join a hosted call if provided a unique one
   time key.
-- A user can add attachments like images or audio files in a chatroom or private
-  message
-- The owner of a chatroom can delete chatrooms and moderate membership/messages
-- A user can delete or edit messages

 - A room can have channels for video and audiocalls that room members can join
   and leave freely
 - A user can host a video call and send out invites to individual members, in a